WinsonTay/energy-monitoring-dashboard/README.md

 ## [Live Demo](https://winson-dashboard.herokuapp.com/)

-A Dashboard to allow Engineers, Plant manager to view Generator Records from a Web
+Dashboard allow Engineers, Plant manager to view Generator Records from a Web

 Python is serving as the back-end server storing the data in the postgre database.